Elimination Diet

 Elimination diets

-Mothers can try eliminating one allergen at a time to see if there is any improvement or they can follow a low allergen diet (total elimination diet or baseline exclusion diet) to improve their babies’ symptoms.
+Mothers can try eliminating one food at a time to see if there is any improvement or they can follow a low allergen diet (total elimination diet or baseline exclusion diet) to improve their babies’ symptoms.

 #1 Eliminating one food at a time